 application period has closed

-The Mississippi Free Press, a thriving, award-winning nonprofit digital newsroom with national impact run by the nonprofit Mississippi Journalism and Education Group, is seeking a full-time general assignment news reporter to join our diverse team of reporters and freelance contributors as we continue to grow our mission to cover Mississippi in a deeply contextual, inclusive and solutions-based fashion that challenges the old ways of the state’s traditional media environment.
+The Mississippi Free Press, a thriving, award-winning nonprofit digital newsroom with national impact run by the nonprofit Mississippi Journalism and Education Group, is seeking a full-time state reporter to join our diverse team of reporters and freelance contributors.
+This reporter will help us continue to grow our mission to cover Mississippi in a deeply contextual, inclusive, investigative and solutions-based fashion that challenges the old ways of the state’s traditional media environment.
 The women-founded Mississippi Free Press, named the Institute for Nonprofit News’ Startup of the Year in 2021, launched at the onset of the COVID-19 pandemic in March 2020 and immediately attracted widespread attention nationally and, at times, even internationally for our mission-driven coverage of vital issues and stories.

-The general assignment news reporter will work with the news editor to pitch, identify and pursue story assignments.
-The reporter can work from your Mississippi home when not reporting on-location on a hybrid basis (attending occasional meetings and trainings in the Jackson office) at a minimum up to full-time.
+The state reporter will work with the news editor to pitch, identify and pursue story assignments.
+The reporter should live in or be willing to relocate to the Jackson metro area and can work from the office and home on a hybrid basis, including required in-office meetings and trainings in the Jackson office.
 You will be responsible for producing multiple stories a week, with a mix of short, quick-turnaround breaking news stories as well as medium-length and longer, more in-depth stories.

 The reporter must be able to manage a combination of quick turn-around breaking news stories and longer-term investigative and solutions projects.
-The reporter will collaborate with the creative director on selecting photography, art and multimedia for stories and with the digital editor on posting stories and promoting them across various social media networks, including Twitter, Facebook and Instagram.
+The reporter will collaborate with the creative director on selecting photography, art, and multimedia for stories and with the digital editor on posting stories and promoting them across various social-media networks, including Twitter, Facebook and Instagram.
 In some cases, the reporter will also be expected to shoot and provide photos when covering events on the ground.
-The reporter will join the team for weekly digital editorial scrums over Zoom to plan assignments for the week and to brainstorm ideas.
+The reporter will join the team for weekly editorial scrums in person or over Zoom to plan assignments for the week and to brainstorm ideas.

-The general assignment reporter will identify, conduct interviews for, research, and contextualize news stories on a variety of topics.
-Examples of topics the reporter may be assigned to cover across Mississippi include: public policy, elections, democracy and government; infrastructure and the environment; health care and access; equitable economic development; immigration and the lives of immigrants; systemic racism, indigenous issues and historic injustices; sex, gender and LGBTQ+ issues; crime, criminal justice and policing; and other topics of interest for Mississippians.
-We strongly urge those who are members of traditionally marginalized communities or who have related life experiences to apply for this position to help lead our coverage across Mississippi in the most inclusive way possible.
+The state reporter will identify, conduct interviews for, research, and contextualize news stories on a variety of topics.
+Examples of topics the reporter may be assigned to cover across Mississippi include: public policy, elections, democracy and government; infrastructure and the environment; health care and access; equitable economic development; immigration and the lives of immigrants; systemic racism, indigenous issues and historic injustices; sex, gender and LGBTQ+ issues; crime, criminal justice and policing; issues affecting the City of Jackson; legislative ethics and corruption; and other topics of interest for Mississippians.
+We strongly urge those who are members of traditionally marginalized and ignored communities or who have related life experiences to apply for this position to help lead our coverage across Mississippi in the most inclusive way possible.

-The general assignment news reporter should have good reporting skills, know how to write in AP Style and have at least one-to-three years’ experience reporting and writing news stories for substance, readability, accuracy, fairness, sensitivity, storytelling and context.
-While traditional “inverted pyramid” style formats can be important for breaking news stories, the Mississippi Free Press seeks reporters who can (or want to learn to) write compelling narratives that tell readers not only the most essential facts of a story, but which communicate why they should care about a story on a human level.
+The state reporter should have good reporting skills, be familiar with or willing to quickly learn AP Style, and have at least one-to-three years’ experience reporting and writing news stories for substance, readability, accuracy, fairness, sensitivity, storytelling and context.
+While traditional “inverted pyramid” style formats can be important for breaking news stories, the Mississippi Free Press seeks reporters who can (or want to learn to) write compelling narratives that tell readers not only the most essential facts of a story, but that communicate why they should care about a story on a human level.

-The reporter will be under the direct supervision of Mississippi Free Press Senior Reporter Ashton Pittman and the job will include learning opportunities to grow journalistic skills and we encourage our reporters to hone their craft with classes, webinars, mentorships and peer-training opportunities.
+The reporter will be under the direct supervision of Mississippi Free Press News Editor Ashton Pittman, and the job will include learning opportunities to grow journalistic skills and we encourage our reporters to hone their craft with classes, webinars, mentorships and peer-training opportunities.
 We ask all MFP team members to embrace and seek learning experiences daily from each other and from people across Mississippi.
 Reporters at the Mississippi Free Press who do excellent work will, at times, encounter opportunities to share and discuss their work with other state and national news outlets, including occasional television and radio interviews.

 Strong, Cohesive Team of Professionals

-This general assignment news reporter will join a strong, cohesive, and mutually supportive and respectful team of journalism professionals who, in most cases, have worked together for years.
-Most joined the Mississippi Free Press, which has had no staff turnover “only growth” since our March 2020 launch, after working together at the Jackson Free Press for years to create award-winning and impactful journalism.
-Co-founders Kimberly Griffin (publisher) and Donna Ladd (editor-in-chief) have worked closely together for 15 years, first at the Jackson Free Press and now at the MFP.
+This state reporter will join a strong, cohesive and mutually supportive and respectful team of journalism professionals who, in most cases, have worked together for years.
+Most joined the Mississippi Free Press since our March 2020 launch after working together at the Jackson Free Press for years to create award-winning and impactful journalism.
+Co-founders Kimberly Griffin (publisher) and Donna Ladd (editor-in-chief) have worked closely together for 16 years, first at the Jackson Free Press and now at the MFP.

 We have fun while working hard for our state every day in ways that support each other’s life-work balance.
-The successful candidate for our newsroom will join a current and growing full-time editorial and revenue team as well as an incoming Report for America education reporter, in addition to part-time team members, and freelance writers, artists and photographers. )
+The successful candidate for our newsroom will join a current and growing full-time editorial and revenue team of 16 members in addition to part-time team members, freelance writers, artists and photographers.

 Primary responsibilities include: